strategineer/personal-website/content/bin/rpg/glogm.md

 can be accumulated by other means, GM choice, or deliberate actions.

 Anathema
-: Cannot bene�t from magical healing or be the target of bene�cial magic.
+: Cannot benefit from magical healing or be the target of beneficial magic.

 Blind